amylour/everneed/README.md

 - Customers are educated about carbon footprints/credits/sustainable products through the checkout process and through reading the site articles and FAQ's.
 - Customers feel informed that they are making a good choice shopping with Everneed.
 - UX remains similar across screen sizes.
-- CRUD functionalities work as intended with easy to user frontend forms.
+- CRUD functionalities work as intended with easy to use frontend forms.
 - Scalable site to allow for extra features in the future.

 ## Agile Methodologies

-Everneed followed Agile planning methodolgies to it's completion.
-[GitHub Projects](https://github.com/users/amylour/projects/6) provided an ideal platform to create issues, boards and milestones for each of the projects Epics.
+Everneed followed Agile planning methodologies to its completion.
+[GitHub Projects](https://github.com/users/amylour/projects/6) provided an ideal platform to create issues, boards and milestones for each of the project's Epics.
 Using labels I could easily identify my next task and organise them into the appropriate Milestones and Sprints.
 Keeping focused on individual sections as I built Everneed reduced the number of bugs and human errors.

 ### MoSCoW Prioritization

-I chose to follow the MoSCoW Prioritization method for Everneed, identifying and labelling my:
+I chose to follow the MoSCoW Prioritization method for Everneed, identifying and labeling my:

 - **Must Haves**: the 'required', critical components of the project.
 Completing my 'Must Haves' helped me to reach the MVP (Minimum Viable Product) for this project.
 - **Should Haves**: the components that are valuable to the project but not absolutely 'vital' at the MVP stage.
 The 'Must Haves' must receive priority over the 'Should Haves'.
 - **Could Haves**: these are the features that are a 'bonus' to the project, it would be nice to have them in this phase, but only if the most important issues have been completed first and time allows.
 - **Won't Haves**: the features or components that either no longer fit the project's brief or are of very low priority for this release.

 ### Sprints